RaceX58/RaceX.Dashboard.Manager/README.md

 https://github.com/RaceX58/RaceX.Dashboard.Manager/releases

 Extract the zip file in your SimHub program directory.
-Lauch SimHub and activate the plugin.
+Launch SimHub and activate the plugin.

 How to use the plugin?